Yalantis/GLata/ReadMe.md

     surfaceView.initSurface(context, TestScene())
 ```

 That's all!
-Now you have your awesome animation!
+Now you have your animation!

 ## Let us know!